Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 How institution is providing information to students on how to receive support regarding sexual misconduct:

-We have engaged in in person and passive programming to students, student groups, and organizations to include RAs, athletes, orientation leaders, and student employees.
-We are also partnered with Vector Solutions to provide sexual harassment training for all new and continuing students.
-Lastly, we have developed posters and signs with QR codes across campus for people to gain more information about supportive measures, how to report, the policy, the website, and the information for the Title IX Coordinator as well as confidential resources.
+We have engaged in in-person and passive programming to students, student groups, and organizations including RAs, athletes, orientation leaders, and student employees.
+We also created an in-house sexual harassment training for all new and continuing students.
+We have developed posters and signs with QR codes across campus for people to gain more information about supportive measures, how to report, the policy, the website, and the information for the Title IX Coordinator as well as confidential resources.
+Lastly, we have increased the amount of tabling events we are present at, equally out to be about 1 a month.
+At these tabling events, we provide resources, referrals, and other handouts about our Title IX Office.

 Sexual Misconduct Trainings provided by institution: